Ellis Island: Island 3

 As part of the Ellis Island Immigrant Hospital, the contagious disease hospital comprised 17 pavilions, connected with a central connecting corridor.
 Each pavilion contained separate hospital functions that could be sealed off from each other.
 Most of the structures were completed in 1911.
 The pavilions included eight measles wards, three isolation wards, a power house/sterilizer/autopsy theater, mortuary, laboratory, administration building, kitchen, and staff house.
-All structures were designed by James Knox Taylor in the Italian Renaissance style and are distinguished by red-tiled hip roofs, roughcast walls of stucco, and ornamentation of brick and limestone.
+All structures were designed by James Knox Taylor in the Italian Renaissance style and are distinguished by red-tiled Ludowici hip roofs, roughcast walls of stucco, and ornamentation of brick and limestone.

 The office building and laboratory is a 2.5-story structure located at the west end of island 3.
 It housed doctors' offices and a dispensary on the first floor, along with a laboratory and pharmacists' quarters on the second floor.
 In 1924, the first floor offices were converted into male nurses' quarters.
 A one-story morgue is located east of the office building, and was converted to the "Animal House" circa 1919.

-An "L"-shaped powerhouse and laundry building, built in 1908, is also located on the west side of island 3.
+An L-shaped powerhouse and laundry building, built in 1908, is also located on the west side of island 3.
 It has a square north wing with boiler, coal, and pump rooms, as well as a rectangular south wing with laundry and disinfection rooms, staff kitchen, and staff pantry.
 The powerhouse and laundry also had a distinctive yellow-brick smokestack.
 Part of the building was converted into a morgue and autopsy room in the 1930s.